st4rdog/st4rdog.github.io/_tutorials/unity/system/simple-third-person-orbiting-camera.md

 id       : tSystemThirdPersonCamera
 title    : "Simple Third-person Orbiting Camera" date     : 2015-11-01
+author   : aStardog

-subtitle : "How to make a third-person camera in the simplest way possible!" author   : aStardog
+subtitle       : "How to make a third-person camera in the simplest way possible!" subtitle-short : "How to make a third-person camera in the simplest way possible!"

 # IMAGES
-bg-img-path  : "/imgs/resi/001.png"
+bg-img-path  : "/imgs/tutorials/game/survival-game/001.png"
 bg-img-scale : 180%

 # OPTIONS - TUTORIAL